 What you do now and where?
 What is your current focus?

 I started with Maastricht University in July 2018.
-My job at is twofold: I am Director of the Universiteitsfonds Limburg – SWOL (an independent foundation with AMBI-status) and Director of Development and Alumni Relations (D&A).
+My job is twofold: I am Director of the University Fund Limburg – SWOL (an independent foundation with public benefit organisation status) and Director of Development and Alumni Relations (D&A).

 How have you benefited from the MaastrichtMBA?